R-Ross414/compiler-construction-2020/BNFC-example.md

 ## Theory: Answer the following questions (Exercise 3)

-If you are unsure about the answers consult Chapter 2 in [the book](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf) and the [slides](http://www.grammaticalframework.org/ipl-book/slides/2-slides-ipl-book.pdf) and also the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html).
+If you are unsure about the answers consult Chapter 2 in [the book](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf) and also the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html).

 - Explain the difference between **concrete and abstract syntax**.
 Why is this distinction important for compiler construction?